JustinPatenaude/balticathletics/products/soccer.md

     3 available - Size 4
     2 available - Size 5
-- title: Deluxe Bungee Net Fastener (Pkg of 30)
-  image: "/10B3501_1-scaled-600x400.jpg"
-  price: 62
-  description: |-
-    4 pkgs available

-    The Deluxe Bungee Net Fasteners are designed to secure nets to any soccer goal with 4” x 2” or 4” x 4” square posts, and/or a round post that is greater than 3”.
-The bungee net fasteners feature a thick, black, elastic cord with knobs.
-The durable, elastic cord is UV-resistant which helps increase the longevity of each fastener.
-- title: 360 SVS10 Soccer Net Attachments (Pkg of 10)
-  image: "/SVS10-Soccer-VelcroNetAttachmentSet-800x1000px-600x750.jpg"
-  price: 16
-  description: These double-sided Velcro strips make attaching soccer nets to goal
-    posts much easier.
-With 10 pieces in the set, these durable Soccer Net Attachments are bright orange and measure 22” in length and 1” in height.
-- title: Kwik Goal 2B7 Infinity Pop Up Goals - 48" and 72" (Sold in eaches)
-  image: "/2B7106_1_IMG_0101-600x400.jpg"
-  price: 78
-  description: |-
-    48" - $78.00
-    72" - $95.00

-    With the simple action of crossing and uncrossing your arms, the Infinity Pop-up Soccer Goals can be ready for play or get packed away.
-Infinity goals are ideal for small-sided training or simple backyard play.
-These goals includes a Polyester travel bag, Nylon pegs (for anchoring on grass surfaces), Elastic anchor tethers and Velcro fasteners (to hold goal in folded position).
 - title: Nike NKFC Total FC Soccer Ball - Size 4 & 5
   image: "/2020-04-14 16.27.06.jpg"
   price: 27